 Irish visual artist, Jennie Grangel, created this digital image as part of the Sonic Notation project.
-I felt a sense of physical space, as though I were looking down through the layers in the image.
-I selected 6 of them and named them for what they reminded me of: fish school, batwing, beam, stairs, arc, and the road.
-In keeping with Jennie's digital theme, I wrote the music with electronic sounds.
+I felt a sense of physical space, as though I were looking down through the layers and wrote a section of music for each.

 Irish painter, Vicki O'Donoghue, painted this image, Orchestral Manoeuvre in Pink, as part of our Sonic Notation project.
 I echoed her layers of colour with layers of flute and piano, and turned her visual motifs into sound motifs.

 Canadian photographer, Karen Bhatt, took this photo while flying over the Rocky Mountains on her way to a new life.
-She invited me to write music for it.
 What's majestic about mountains, I mused, is their height and their dramatic birth.
 I took myself back to primordial Earth to sound-paint a moment in the formation of the Rockies.

 Italian artist, Ivana Pinna, invited me to write a musical interpretation of her installation, Nagreta Noten, which went on to win 2nd place in the VERNICE ART PRIZE in March, 2018.
-Ivana lay a canvas painted with staff lines on the ground where a beloved pet used to lie and left it there for a year.
-Vines grew and snow fell and Ivana took a photo for each season.
-The music is based on her autumn photo.
 I was going for the feeling of kicking leaves on a sunny autumn day, so I wrote it for oboe and cello.